+'''

 tcman.sh deploy general_options -1 -u user_id:password -a app_name war_file_path abl_app_name

+'''

-Note: The Tomcat manager (manager.war) must already be deployed for the -1 switch to work.
-If the Tomcat manager is not deployed, you will be prompted to restart the instance.
+Note: The Tomcat manager (oemanager.war) must already be deployed for the -1 switch to work.
 In the PAS for OpenEdge development server, the Tomcat manager is by default deployed in the default instance, oepas1.
 For all new instances in both the development and the production servers, you have to deploy the Tomcat manager first before you can use this switch.
 Also note that the -1 switch can be used only in conjunction with the -u parameter.